 Flights to Lukla are highly dependent on mountain weather conditions.
 Delays and cancellations are common, especially during poor weather or heavy air traffic.
 For this reason, we always recommend trekkers keep a little extra budget and a few flexible days in their schedule for possible flight changes, extra hotel nights, or helicopter alternatives if needed.

-After guiding many trekkers in the Everest region over the years, we always suggest planning the Lukla flight carefully because weather in the Himalayas can change very quickly.
+After guiding many trekkers in the Everest region over the years, we always suggest planning the Lukla flight carefully because the weather in the Himalayas can change very quickly.
 A little flexibility makes the journey much smoother and less stressful.

 Everest Base Camp Trek Cost for Solo Travelers vs Groups